Company Liquidation in Liechtenstein

 Also, when insolvency applies, other laws, such as the Bankruptcy Act and the Unemployment Insurance Law, must be consulted in order to ensure all legal matters are respected.

 Our lawyers in Liechtenstein can provide assistance in understanding the legal requirements business owners must comply with upon company winding-up.

 What is the liquidation process in Liechtenstein?

 There are two ways a company can be liquidated in Liechtenstein - by the member's decision (voluntary) or by a court’s order (involuntary).

-- if the articles of association stipulates a termination date,
+- if the articles of association stipulate a termination date,

-- if the general meeting of the shareholders or the general partners decide so (decision which was voted by at least two-thirds of the shareholders or other majority),
+- if the general meeting of the shareholders or the general partners decide so (a decision which was voted by at least two-thirds of the shareholders or another majority),

 - by court judgment (where dissolution is requested by a wholly liable member or by members who represent at least one-tenth of the capital),